eholin/WP-Advanced-Recent-Posts/README.md

 # Changelog

+## 0.3
+* Add shortcode builder in WordPress Backend
+* Two layouts (basic and overlay) merged into one: layout with adaptive or fixed fixed width and fluid images
+* Add one column and two columns support for all layouts

 ## 0.2
 * Add one more widget  - widget with small thumbnails
 * Add frontend for shortcode, only 4 styles: